|9-27.140||Modifications or Departures|

 9-27.710 - Participation in Sentencing—Generally

-- Attempting to ensure that the relevant facts are brought to the court's attention fully and accurately; and
+- Attempting to ensure that the relevant facts and sentencing factors, as applied to the facts, are brought to the court's attention fully and accurately; and

 - Making sentencing recommendations in appropriate cases.

 Comment.
 Sentencing is a critical stage in a case, and prosecutors play an indispensable role in advocating for just sentences.
 A prosecutor must be familiar with the guidelines generally and with the specific guideline provisions applicable to the case.A prosecutor should, as provided in JM 9-27.720 and 9-27.750, endeavor to ensure the accuracy and completeness of the information upon which the sentencing decisions will be based.
 In addition, as provided in JM 9-27.730, a prosecutor should offer recommendations with respect to the sentence to be imposed.

 In order to ensure that the relevant facts are brought to the attention of the sentencing court fully and accurately, the attorney for the government should: